 Quasi Co-Location: As defined in TS 38.214 [26].

+RedCap UE: A UE with reduced capabilities as defined in clause 4.2 in TS 38.306 [14].

+Remote Radio Head: transceiver unit of gNB positioned at a specific geographical location, which is connected or integrated with antennas for transmission and reception of radio signals to and from UE.

-RedCap UE: A UE with reduced capabilities as defined in clause 4.2 in TS 38.306 [14].RLM-RS resource: A resource out of the set of resources configured for RLM by higher layer parameter RLM-RS-List [2] as defined in TS 38.213 [3].
+RLM-RS resource: A resource out of the set of resources configured for RLM by higher layer parameter RLM-RS-List [2] as defined in TS 38.213 [3].

 SA operation mode: Operation mode when the UE is configured with at least PCell and not any MR-DC.